nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * To mark the completed task with the description `Finalise itinerary` as incomplete:
     * First, identify the Task number of the task.
-    * If the Task number is 1, enter the command `unmark-task 1`.
+    * Should the Task number be 1, enter the command `unmark-task 1`.

 ### Deleting a Task : `delete-task` or `dtask`

-Use the delete-task command to delete a specific `Task`.
+Use the `delete-task command` to delete a specific Task.

 Format: `delete-task TASK_NUMBER` or `dtask TASK_NUMBER`

 To delete a `task`, enter the command [list-tasks](#listing-all-tasks--list-tasks) to identify the Task number in the `task` list. <br>
-Following that, type "delete-task" and the task number of the task that you wish to delete.
+Following that, type "delete-task" and the Task number of the task that you wish to delete.

 * The `TASK_NUMBER` **must be a positive integer** 1, 2, 3, …​.

 Examples:
 * To delete a task with the description `Buy cake`:
     * First, identify the Task number by entering the command: `list-tasks`
-    * If the task number is 1, enter the command: `delete-task 1`
+    * Should the Task number be 1, enter the command: `delete-task 1`

 ## Vendor Features

 ### Assigning a Vendor : `assign-vendor` or `asv`

-Use the assign-vendor command to designate a contact as a vendor.
+Use the `assign-vendor` command to designate a contact as a vendor.

 Format: `assign-vendor PERSON_NUMBER` or `asv PERSON_NUMBER`